CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Related Work

-Complex networks in the real world often manifest themselves as multiple, tightly connected sub-networks, i.e. communities.
-In recent years, community detection has become a very popular research topic.
-There are some traditional methods, such as K-means \cite{K-MEANS} and Spectral clustering \cite{amini2013SPECTRAL_CLUSTERING}.
-More recently, graph representation learning combined with clustering algorithms has become a popular trend in the field of community detection.
+\textbf{Deep Graph Clustering. } More recently, graph representation learning combined with clustering algorithms has become a popular trend in graph clustering.
+MinCutPool \cite{bianchi2020MinCutPool} proposes a continuous relaxation graph pooling method that leverages GNNs to learn node clustering, avoiding the computational cost of spectral decomposition.
+DMoN \cite{tsitsulin2023DMoN} presents a novel GNN pooling method that optimizes modularity for efficient unsupervised graph clustering.
 ARVGA \cite{pan2018arga} uses a graph autoencoder to map the node on the attribute graph into a compact representation, and combines an adversarial training module to make it conform to a prior distribution.
-VGAER \cite{qiu2022VGAER} proposes a variational graph autoencoder reconstruction-based community detection for the first time, and gives its non-probabilistic version.
-However, such reconstruction-based algorithms extract features at a fine granularity, so they are not suitable for downstream node-level tasks, e.g., node classification and clustering.
-CommDGI \cite{zhang2020commdgi} introduces the trainable clustering layer and community-oriented objectives to DGI \cite{velickovic2019DGI}, which learns the community-related node representations through joint optimization.
-GDCL \cite{zhao2021GDCL} combines a clustering layer with contrastive learning framework, which utilizes a debiased negative sampling strategy to reduce the false negative samples. gCooL \cite{li2022gCool} proposes the reweighted self-supervised cross-contrastive training module to reduce the bias in contrastive learning using community information. $S^{3}$-CL \cite{ding2023S3CL} infers node clusters and prototypes, and enforces nodes in the same cluster to group around their corresponding prototypes in the latent space.
+VGAER \cite{qiu2022VGAER} proposes a variational graph autoencoder for reconstruction-based graph clustering, and gives its non-probabilistic version.
+However, such reconstruction-based algorithms extract features at a fine granularity, so they are unsuitable for downstream node-level tasks, e.g., node classification and clustering.
+CommDGI \cite{zhang2020commdgi} introduces the trainable clustering layer and community-oriented objectives, which learns the community-related node representations through joint optimization.
+GDCL \cite{zhao2021GDCL} combines a clustering layer with the contrastive learning framework, which utilizes a debiased negative sampling strategy to reduce the false negative samples. gCooL \cite{li2022gCool} proposes the reweighted self-supervised cross-contrastive training module to reduce the bias in contrastive learning using community information. $S^{3}$-CL \cite{ding2023S3CL} infers node clusters and prototypes, and enforces nodes in the same cluster to group around their corresponding prototypes in the latent space.
 However, graph prototypical contrastive learning does not account for the sampling bias in positives.
 Moreover, strictly enforcing intra-cluster compactness may reduce the continuity and generalization capability of the representation space.
-In general, the existing graph representation algorithms based on contrastive learning do not solve the class collision and unfairness problem well, especially when the number of negative samples is large, which would hamper the effect of community detection.
+In general, the existing graph representation algorithms based on contrastive learning do not solve the class collision and unfairness problem well, especially when the number of negative samples is large, which would hamper the effect of graph clustering.